ldlamarc/ExampleCode/query_objects/README.md

 ###Alternative 4: select in a select

 This is similar to alternative 3 but is more recommendable.
-Though the previous example is hard to implement this way, it can be usefull in other situations:
+Though the previous example is hard to implement this way, it can be useful in other situations:

 Basic usage:
 ```ruby